slavielle/shore/README.md

 ## What is it ?

-Shore is a runtime environment for web development builds on top of Docker.
+Shore is a runtime environment for web development built on top of Docker.
 Read more about it in the [wiki pages](https://github.com/slavielle/shore/wiki).

 ## Systems (Host and container)
-* As Host:
+* As Host Shore runs on :
-  - Ubuntu Xenial Xerus.
+  - Ubuntu Trusty Tahr and Ubuntu Xenial Xerus and possibly other Linux distributions.
   - MacOS : I'm currently updating host scripts for MacOS and Docker for Mac (see [macos_compatibility branch](https://github.com/slavielle/shore/tree/macos_compatibility)) and testing it on MacOS 10.12.2 (Sierra).
 Shore would have some limitation on MacOS due to [Docker for mac own network limitations](https://docs.docker.com/docker-for-mac/networking/#/known-limitations-use-cases-and-workarounds) but it would shortly work on MacOS Yosemite 10.10.3 and later.
-* As Containers: Debian Jessie
+* As Containers shore uses a Debian Jessie.

 ## Requirements
 * One of the tested host systems,